qxf2/wtfiswronghere/README.md

     a. what part of the error message gave you a clue

-    b. how you set about solving the issue (e.g.: I Googled)
+    b. how you set about solving the issue (e.g.: I Googled [XXXX]" that didn't work so I tried [Python XXXX] and [Python XXXX error].
+Then I found a page that looked promising because [YYYY].
+Thanks to reddit user [/u/danielsgriffin](https://www.reddit.com/user/danielsgriffin) for this tip!)

     c. summarize what you learned.